LuisAngelGarcia/ProyectoBBT/README.md

 Automated Box and Blocks Test system using Kinect, C++ and OpenCV

 The system contains two versions of the detection algorithm.
-The default version (detector.cpp file) is the computationally heavier version of the algorithm and has the best results in blocks recognition.
-The file detector1.cpp describes the lighter, worse algorithm.
+The files contained in "BBT - Primer algoritmo" folder describes the lighter, worse algorithm.
+"BBT - Segundo algoritmo" contains the computationally heavier version of the algorithm and has the best results in blocks recognition.
+In folder "BBT - Algoritmo definitivo" there is an improved version of the second algorithm, with less errors and more robust functions.

 Images must be included in project folder in order to make the template matchings.